 While I glanced around, I wondered how many of these same people attended another such funeral on this very street, for another martyr, 19 years prior—for Romas Kalanta.
 In 1972, 19 year-old Kalanta set himself on fire, by pouring gallons of gasoline over himself in a public Kaunas park, to protest the Soviet occupation of Lithuania.
 He left a simple note: “blame the regime for my death.”
 Attending Kalanta’s funeral turned into an act of civil dissobediance, when Soviet authorities tried to prevent people from attending it.
 Thousands, mostly youth, marched in protest—many were arrested and sent to prison.

 I looked around, wondering if the Soviet authorities would prevent people from attending Titas Masiulis’ funeral.
 Lithuanian government leaders and dignitaries, along with a million citizens were at the funeral in Vilnius.
 But, here in Kaunas, the more intimate event of tens of thousands could be a good target for Soviet forces.
-But all I saw were thousands of civilians waiting for the funeral procession make their way on the street.

 The cold air was lifeless.
 Even the trees that lined the streets with gnarled branches strangled by winter reached toward the sky seeking a breath of air.
 Two men in suits held a framed portrait of Titas.
 A strong face with piercing eyes and a full beard.
 He was extremely handsome.
 A group of a dozen people clutching Lithuanian flags followed.